jeroenvanwissen/jeroenvanwissen.nl/src/content/post/github-actions/building-and-deploying-docker-images.md

 ---
-title: Building and deploying Docker images with GitHub Actions
 categories:
+  - CI/CD
   - Docker
+  - GitHub
   - GitHub Actions
-  - CI/CD
-  - GitHub
-  - Tech
-description:
-  Slowly moving my projects from a self-hosted GitLab instance to GitHub, while doing so I'm learning how to use GitHub Actions to build and deploy Docker images to the GitHub Container Registry (ghcr.io).
 date: 2024-05-04
+description: 'Building and deploying Docker images to the GitHub Container Registry using GitHub Actions.'
+draft: false
+title: 'GitHub Actions: Building and deploying Docker images'
 type: blog
-draft: false
 ---

-# Building and deploying Docker images with GitHub Actions
+# GitHub Actions: Building and deploying Docker images

 > This article was written at the time when I was moving my projects from a self-hosted GitLab instance to GitHub.
 I was learning how to use GitHub Actions to build and deploy Docker images to the GitHub Container Registry (ghcr.io).

-> I'm now running my site on GitHub Pages, which is a much simpler solution for a static site like mine.
-I have rewritten the article a bit since.
+I am now running this website on GitHub pages, which is a much simpler solution for a static site like mine.
+I should rewrite this article in a more generic way, so it can be used for any project.

 After having most of my personal projects hosted on a Docker server at home, I decided to move everything out again after a power outage and multiple fiber outages.